Zaltarba/blog/_posts/2024-09-20-BitcoinVolatility-1.md

 - $ \sigma_t^2 $ is the variance at time $ t $.
 - $ \lambda $ is the decay factor (0 < $ \lambda $ < 1).
 - $ r_t $ is the return at time $ t $.

-### Reference to Hull's Methodology

-John Hull's book *"Options, Futures, and Other Derivatives"* discusses EWMA as an effective method for volatility estimation, particularly in the context of RiskMetrics developed by J.P.
-Morgan.
-The method's ability to adapt quickly to market changes makes it valuable for risk management and derivative pricing.

 ## Estimating Volatility Using EWMA